ionush/tumblr-backup-tool/README.md

 3.I haven't implemented the ability to decide where videos are saved to, so right now everything points to C:\\Users\\asus\\.spyder-py3\\my scripts\\data\ for videos and C:\\Users\\asus\\.spyder-py3\\my scripts\\data\\pics for pics

+4. The download bar provides incorrect data of download completion

 This is my first script!
 Any comments or suggestions or help very welcome!